18 Best Baby Breakfast Recipes

 3. Suji(Semolina) Upma

-The Indian variant of porridge, sort of, is packed full of fibres and delicious.
-You might even spark the passion in a foodie-to-be with this savoury dish.
-It is easy to chew and will give your baby their much-needed nutrients and has plenty of sweetness.
+The Indian variant of porridge is packed full of fibre and delicious.
+This savoury dish might even spark the passion in a foodie-to-be.
+It is easy to chew, gives your baby much-needed nutrients, and has plenty of sweetness.

 Ingredients